Add SSL via nginx

-This section will guide you through setting up SSL via NGINX so you can query the SuperTokens Core with a secure connection.
+This section guides you through setting up SSL via Nginx to query the SuperTokens Core with a secure connection.

-The SuperTokens core does not support SSL so we need to use NGINX as a reverse proxy to setup a secure connection.
+The SuperTokens core does not support SSL, and Nginx is needed as a reverse proxy to set up a secure connection.

-We can start by opening the default NGINX site config file in a code editor.
-This file can be found at :
+Start by opening the default Nginx site configuration file in a code editor.
+This file resides at:

 - Linux: